List of awards and nominations received by Shawn Mendes

-Canadian singer and songwriter Shawn Mendes has won more than 122 awards during his career.
+Canadian singer-songwriter Shawn Mendes has won more than 122 awards during his career.
 His debut album Handwritten was released in 2015 and debuted at No. 1 on the US Billboard 200 chart and nominated for Album of the Year award at Juno Awards.
 Mendes is also awarded the Allan Slaight Honor from the Canadian Walk of Fame.
 He won Favorite Breakout Artist award at the 42nd People's Choice Awards.

 His second studio album Illuminate was released in 2016 and spawned the singles "Treat You Better" and "Mercy" and in 2017 Mendes released "There's Nothing Holdin' Me Back" as the third single in his second studio album and received a Juno Award and MTV Europe Music Award.
 At the 2017 American Music Awards Mendes won the American Music Award for Favorite Adult Contemporary Artist and latter won the same award in 2018 ceremony.